hhuanglabweb/hhuanglabweb.github.io/aboutme.md

 ---
 layout: page
 title: About Me
-subtitle: Associate Professor @ UC Berkeley
+subtitle: Professor @ UC Berkeley
 ---

-I am an Associate Professor in Department of Statistics, Interdepartmental Group in Biostatistics and Center for Computational Biology at University of California, Berkeley.
+I am a Professor in Department of Statistics, Interdepartmental Group in Biostatistics and Center for Computational Biology at University of California, Berkeley.

 You can find my contact information below: